Compliance and Information Security Committee

 1. Purpose of the COMPLIANCE AND INFORMATION SECURITY COMMITTEE

 The Compliance and Information Security Committee (the “Committee”) was created by Envestnet’s Board of Directors (the “Board”) to provide oversight and leadership for the Company’s regulatory compliance programs and information technology security framework and to review, assess and make recommendations to the Company’s Board regarding regulatory compliance programs and information technology security framework.
 The Committee’s role is one of oversight, recognizing that the Company’s management is responsible for designing, implementing and maintaining the Company’s regulatory compliance programs and information technology security framework.
 The Committee shall have the authority and membership and shall operate according to the procedures provided in this Charter.

-- The Committee shall consist of no fewer than three members, with a majority of whom shall be determined by the Board to be independent within the meaning of the rules of the NYSE as such requirements are interpreted by the Board in its business judgment.
+a.
+The Committee shall consist of no fewer than three members, at least a majority of whom shall be determined by the Board to be independent within the meaning of the rules of the NYSE as such requirements are interpreted by the Board in its business judgment.

 It is acknowledged that all of the areas of responsibility listed below may not be relevant to all of the matters and tasks that the Committee may consider and act upon from time to time, and the members of the Committee in their judgment may determine the relevance thereof and the attention such items will receive in any particular context.
+The Committee shall coordinate with the Audit Committee with respect to such matters that are within the purview of such committee.
 In addition, such responsibilities may also from time to time be performed by the full Board of Directors.

 The responsibilities of the Committee include: